shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 ```bash
 $ apt search linux-headers
 ```
 And we see, there is nothing less than `5.10+` version.
+But, that's an issue as from [the official source](https://docs.openvswitch.org/en/latest/faq/releases/), the maximum support version is $5.8$.

 Now, let's look at the following link to find updated versions.
 And voila!
 It also states supporting linux kernel associated with each version.